 Note: For software-controlled meters, refer to 7.3 for further requirements related to metrological seals.

-Requirements for software-controlled meters
+For multi-part meters, sealing requirements apply to every part of the multi-part meter.
+Additionally, multi-part meters must grant that the sealing marks be present in all the parts or modules integrating the legally relevant chain.

+Note: Usually, the measurement modules of some multi-part meters are located in cabinets besides the reach of consumers to avoid frauds.
+In this case, those cabinets are also provided with further seals to prevent frauds.

+For demand meters, the demand reset device must have a sealing mark to avoid the demand reset before the billing period.

+Software requirements

+Introduction

-Requirements for software-controlled meters are provided in Annex B.These requirements are based on OIML D 31:20XX General requirements for software-controlled measuring instruments [17].
+These requirements are based on OIML D 31:20XX General requirements for software-controlled measuring instruments [13].
 The requirements specified in this Annex apply:

 Only to the legally relevant parts of an electricity meter, e.g. software, parameters, the measured quantity value, measurement result and measurement data; and